mikeos-tech/dictionary-sync/README.md

 ---

+##Setting it up

+Because of file permissions you will need to use *sudo* or be logged on as *root* to carry out most of these steps.

+I will give example command lines, using the *nano* editor which is considered simple to use.

+---

-You need to create a folder, you can call it what you want, but I called mine *.vim_spell* and initialise it as a *git* repository.
+1. You need to create a folder, you can call it what you want, but I called mine *.vim_spell* and initialise it as a *git* repository.
 You then need to link it with an on-line *git* repository and configure it, so you use a  *ssh* key for synchronisation.
 This program  won't work if you manually have to enter a username and password!

 ---

-You need to set up your application, in my case the *vim* editor, to store the files you wish in the folder you created.
+2. You need to set up your application, in my case the *vim* editor, to store the files you wish in the folder you created.

 ---

-Because I was wanting to synchronise very specific files I added a *.gitignore* file within the git repository with the following content:
+3. Because I was wanting to synchronise very specific files I added a *.gitignore* file within the git repository with the following content:

      *
      !en.utf-8.add